openstack/openstack-manuals/doc/networking-guide/source/deploy_scenario4b.rst

 deployment to enable more cloud networking features.

-Before OpenStack Networking introduced Distributed Virtual Routers (DVR), all network traffic traversed one or more dedicated network nodes, which limited performance and reliability.
+Before OpenStack Networking introduced Distributed Virtual Routers (DVR), all network traffic traversed one or more dedicated network nodes which limited performance and reliability.
 Physical network infrastructures typically offer better performance and reliability than general-purpose hosts that handle various network operations in software.